 - Pituitary tumors.
 Doctors may recommend surgery or drug therapy based on the type of pituitary tumor.
 They will recommend regular follow-up screening.

-- Pancreatic and duodenal neuroendocrine tumors.
-People with MEN 1 frequently develop pancreatic and small intestine (duodenal) neuroendocrine tumors.
-These can become malignant, so early detection and intervention is important.
+- Neuroendocrine tumors.
+People with MEN 1 frequently develop neuroendocrine tumors, also called islet cell tumors.
+These are usually located in the pancreas or small intestine (duodenum).
+These can become cancerous (malignant), so early detection and intervention is important.
+Some neuroendocrine tumors overproduce a normal pancreatic hormone, which results in symptoms related to high levels of the specific hormone.
 Treatment depends on the type and stage of the tumor.

 - Hypoglycemic syndrome.
-Some people with MEN 1 develop tumors associated with too much insulin (insulinomas).
-Although the tumors are most often not cancerous (benign), no effective medical treatment exists, and they can cause life-threatening insulin imbalance.
-So doctors may recommend surgery, which usually involves removing part of the pancreas (distal pancreatectomy) and any remaining pancreatic tumors.
+Some people with MEN 1 develop tumors that produce too much insulin (insulinomas).
+Although the tumors are most often not cancerous, they can cause severely low levels of glucose, which can be life-threatening.
+More than one tumor may be present and doctors usually recommend surgery.
+In removing the tumor or tumors, often a portion of the normal pancreas needs to be removed (distal pancreatectomy).

-- Zollinger-Ellison Syndrome.
-Many people with MEN 1 develop Zollinger-Ellison Syndrome (ZES), which involves tumors that result in overproduction of gastric acid (gastrinomas) leading to ulcers and diarrhea.
+- Zollinger-Ellison syndrome (ZES).
+Many people with MEN 1 develop ZES, which involves tumors that result in overproduction of gastric acid (gastrinomas) leading to ulcers and diarrhea.
 Doctors may prescribe medication such as proton pump inhibitors (PPIs).
 However, extensive surgery may be necessary to slow the progress of the disease.

-- Advanced pancreatic disease.
-If your disease is more advanced — for example, if it spread to the liver — treatment may involve liver surgery and radiofrequency ablation or injecting strong chemotherapy drugs directly into the liver (chemoembolization).
+- Metastatic neuroendocrine tumors.
+If your disease is more advanced — for example, if it has spread to the lymph nodes or liver — treatment may involve liver surgery, radiofrequency ablation or injection of strong chemotherapy drugs directly into the liver (chemoembolization).
 When surgery is not an option, doctors may use other forms of chemotherapy or hormone-based treatments.

 - Adrenal tumors.
 Some people with MEN 1 develop tumors in their adrenal glands.
-Most do not produce hormones and are not cancerous, so they can be observed.
-However, if the tumors produce hormones or they're large and thought to be cancerous, doctors recommend removing them.
+Most tumors do not produce hormones and are not cancerous, so they can be observed and not treated.
+However, if the tumors produce hormones or they're large and thought to be cancerous, doctors recommend removing them, usually with laparoscopic surgery.

 - Carcinoid tumors.
 Carcinoid tumors in people with MEN 1 can develop in the lungs, thymus gland and gastrointestinal (GI) tract.
 Surgeons remove these tumors when they haven't spread to other areas.
 Doctors may use chemotherapy, radiation therapy or hormone-based therapy for advanced cases.